Azure/Cloud-Native/website/blog/2022-09-15/aca-dotnet.md

 1. Enter the resource group name **msdocswebappsapi** in the *Are you sure you want to delete "msdocswebappsapi"* confirmation dialog.
 1. Select **Delete**.
     The process to delete the resource group may take a few minutes to complete.

-> [!TIP]
-> Having issues?
-Let us know on GitHub by opening an issue in the [Azure Container Apps repo](https://github.com/microsoft/azure-container-apps).